10th Princess Mary's Own Gurkha Rifles: Far East

 The regiment was heavily involved against the Japanese with the 1st, 3rd and 4th Battalions taking part in the Burma Campaign.
 The Japanese had swiftly invaded British territories in the Far East, including Burma, shortly after they launched the attack on Pearl Harbor on 7 December 1941.
 The 1st Battalion was rushed to Burma, arriving in March 1942 just a week before the evacuation of Rangoon.
 The battalion conducted a fighting retreat hundreds of miles overland from Burma, reaching India in May 1942.

-Men of the 4th Battalion participated in the second Chindit campaign in Burma, code-named Operation Thursday.
-The Chindits saw ferocious fighting, especially during the Japanese offensive that began in March 1944 against north-east India where two extremely important battles, Imphal and Kohima, took place.
+From November 1943 to August 1945 the 4th Battalion distinguished itself in the fighting in Burma under 20th Indian Division.

 The regiment was heavily involved at Imphal.
 It was besieged by the Japanese for a number of months, the Allied defenders stoutly resisting all attempts to dislodge them.
 The siege was eventually lifted after victory at Kohima and Allied forces were soon launching their own offensive into Burma.

 During this particular period the 3rd Battalion saw intense fighting at Scraggy Hill and Shenam Pass where the battalion was embroiled in heavy fighting with Japanese forces, the battalion often employing their kukris in fierce hand-to-hand combat against the Japanese.

 The Allied offensive was successful, pushing the Japanese forces back into Burma, the regiment took part in many engagements in the country.
 In 1945 the regiment took part in the effort to capture Mandalay; British forces entered the city on 20 March.
 The regiment also took part in the capture of Meiktila, which was taken in early March.
 In that same month the 10th Gurkhas took part in the defence of Meiktila during a Japanese counter-attack which was repulsed by the Allied defenders.
 The capital Rangoon was liberated by British forces on 3 May.
 The regiment saw much more action during the latter months of the Burma campaign.

 Representatives of the regiment, as with all units that were involved in the Burma campaign, took part in the Victory Parade in Rangoon on 15 June.
 The 10th Gurkhas accumulated 19 battle honours for their participation in the campaign—including the theatre honour "Burma 1942–45"—the most Battle Honours gained by any unit in the Burma campaign.

 The 1st Battalion was given one further duty.
 It was charged with taking the formal surrender of the 28th Japanese Army in Burma at Paung on 29 October 1945.
 The ceremony took place with a table covered with the regimental flag, a second banner also flew under the Union Jack.